henry232323/Cyan-Firewatch/README.md

 2. Navigate to BetterDiscord > Themes and click "Open Theme Folder".

-2. Drop this cyan-firewatch.theme.css file inside of the folder which will pop up.
+2. Drop xxxxx-firewatch.theme.css file inside of the folder which will pop up.

 3. If the theme doesnt appear in your themes list, restart discord and go back into BetterDiscord > Themes and select Cyan-Firewatch and restart a last time.